Ferrite-FEM/FerriteCon/2024/index.md

 |-------------|----------------------------------------------------------------------------|
 | 09:30-10:00 | **Welcome coffee**
 | 10:00-10:05 | **Opening and introduction**
-| 10:05-11:00 | **Keynote **
+| 10:05-11:00 | **Keynote lecture**
 | 11:00-16:00 | **Presentations**
 | 16:15-18:30 | [**Hackathon**](https://en.wikipedia.org/wiki/Hackathon)
 | 19:15       | **Dinner**

 Coffee and snacks for the morning and afternoon will be provided (for free).

-The dinner will be at some restaurant where we can order drinks and food.
+The dinner will be arranged at some restaurant where we can order drinks and food.
 More information to come.

 ## Presentations